-- When a country prints too much money and the people lose faith in the money, sometimes the solution is to peg the currency to a reliable source, which in many cases, has been the United States dollar.
+- When a country prints too much money and the people lose faith in the money, sometimes the solution is to peg the currency to a reliable source, which often has been the United States dollar.
 Such was the case with Argentina in the 1990s.

 - Many emerging market countries, such as China, fix their exchange rate, because exports are more important to them and affect a larger part of their economy.
-Without a fixed exchange rate, the currency of a country that exports more than it imports will tend to appreciate.
+Without a fixed exchange rate, the currency of a country that exports more than it imports tends to appreciate.

 How Exchange Rates Are Fixed

 The quantity of currency or money in any given economy is highly regulated by the central banks in response to the health of their economies.
 Because the growth of the money supply is no longer coordinated with other countries, a floating exchange rate is the only thing that can work.
 Furthermore, floating exchange rates allows the flow of capital to its most efficient uses.